Chatterley Whitfield: 1884 to 1920s

 The shaft was named after the Company's Mining Engineer, Robert Winstanley.
 As a direct result, the Prince Albert shaft, located behind the present Hesketh shaft and the Engine Pit, located between the newly sunk Winstanley shaft and the Middle Pit, were closed and filled.

 The Winstanley shaft was barely finished when plans were drawn up for a new deep shaft to maintain and operate the north and south Cockshead dips which in the Institute shaft had reached a length of 2092 yards (1913 metres) from the pit bottom.

 After much consideration, the new shaft was sunk to the east of the Platt shaft and preparatory work started in 1914.
-Shaft sinking commenced in June 1915 and was completed by May 1917 to a depth of 640 yards (585 metres).
+Shaft sinking commenced in June 1915 and was completed by May 1917 to a depth of 640 yard.
 It was named after Colonel George Hesketh who was the Chairman of the Board of Directors.
 A massive horizontal steam winding engine, which still exists, was installed by the Worsley Mesnes company of Manchester in the Winding Engine House to become one of the principal coal winding shafts.
 A new power house was also constructed as part of the complex.
 In 1923 the original parallel drum was replaced by a bi-cylindro drum which made the winding of coal much easier.